vp7096/Boston-Housing-price-prediction-using-machine-learning/README.md

         This file shows how to generate mean square error from dataset.

-ThankYou Skyfi Labs to guided me for this project.
+ThankYou Skyfi Tabs to Guided ME for this project.